A plan for general insurers to move from respond, to recover and thrive in the wake of COVID-19

 To help insurers respond to this crisis, we outline areas that life insurers may want to focus on while navigating different stages of the pandemic.

 Respond.
-Provide access to non-traditional advice and support systems to navigate financial strain and bring business back to normal while prioritising health and wellness.
+Provide access to non-traditional advice and support systems to navigate financial strain and bring business back to normal while prioritizing health and wellness.

 Enable producers to connect with customers in proactive, meaningful ways by activating new product features, rolling out education and wellness programs, and executing retention techniques.
 With the challenge of near-term growth, carriers should ensure their customer retention programs are strong to avoid investing in bringing in new customers.